Open Contracting Reform in U.S. Cities

-With billions of dollars in services being contracted by the City of Los Angeles every year, the city government was determined to find a way to ensure that the vendors competing for these contacts reflected the ethnic and socioeconomic diversity of the city.
+With billions of dollars in services being contracted by the City of Los Angeles every year, there are many opportunities for businesses bidding on City contracts to thrive.
+But the city government wanted to ensure the local, small business community was able to get a fair shot at participating as well.
+Representing a large, ethnically diverse city, the government determined that the vendors competing for these lucrative City contacts should reflect the local community.
 Recognizing that clear and usable open data on the contracting process is critical to keep businesses, officials, and other stakeholders apprised of upcoming and ongoing opportunities, the City chose to pursue pilots to improve the governance of existing procurement data, and to ensure departments collect adequate data on business inclusion.

 Improving the current data infrastructure will ensure relevant procurement data is available to community members interested in how the City awards contracts.
 Collecting robust data on business inclusion will grant the City a more thorough understanding of the departments and agencies making efforts to include new and underrepresented vendors, and will help the City to hold those falling short in inclusive practices accountable.